-- · Windows Media Player 11
+- Windows Media Player 11

 - Windows Media Player 12

 - Windows Media Connect 2.0

-- DLNA-certified media server
+- · DLNA-certified media server

 If the operating system of your computer is Windows Vista, Windows Media Player 11 is already installed.

 Windows Media Player 11 for Windows XP can be downloaded for free from the Microsoft web site.

-- The computer or media server must be on the same network as the AV receiver. - Each folder may contain up to 20000 music files, and folders may be nested up to 16 levels deep.
+- The computer or media server must be on the same network as the AV receiver. - Up to 20000 folders can be displayed, and folders may be nested up to 16 levels deep.